axelmierczuk/apk-analysis/README.md

 ## Models

-The following models were trained:

-- XGBoost Classifier
-- Decision Tree Classifier boosted with Ada Boost
-- Support Vector Classifier (SVC)

-For each model, Grid Search was used to optimize parameters.
+The study employs three machine learning models: XGBoost Classifier, Decision Tree Classifier augmented with Ada Boost, and Support Vector Classifier (SVC).
+Each model underwent a rigorous parameter optimization process using Grid Search, resulting in the identification of the most effective parameters for classification accuracy.

 Best parameters for the `XGBoost Classifier` were: